Durzn/BracketHighlighter/README.md

 * `BracketHighlighter.ignoreContent`: Ignores content in the scope and instead only highlights the enclosing symbols.
 * `BracketHighlighter.textColor`: Sets the color of the highlighted text.

+## Hotkeys provided by extension

+This extension provides several hotkeys to work with highlighted symbols.

+* `BracketHighlighter.toggleExtensionStatus`: Enables/Disables the extension.
+(Default hotkey: Ctrl + Alt + L)
+* `BracketHighlighter.jumpOutOfClosingSymbol`: Jumps to the outside of the closing symbol.
+(Default hotkey: Ctrl + Alt + DownArrow)
+* `BracketHighlighter.jumpOutOfOpeningSymbol`: Jumps to the outside of the opening symbol.
+(Default hotkey: Ctrl + Alt + UpArrow)
+* `BracketHighlighter.jumpToClosingSymbol`: Jumps to the inside of the closing symbol.
+(Default hotkey: Ctrl + Alt + RightArrow)
+* `BracketHighlighter.jumpToOpeningSymbol`: Jumps to the inside of the opening symbol.
+(Default hotkey: Ctrl + Alt + LeftArrow)
+* `BracketHighlighter.selectTextInSymbols`: Selects the whole text between (and not including) the symbols.
+(Default hotkey: Ctrl + Alt + K)

 Refer to https://www.w3schools.com/cssref/ for all CSS options.
 Refer to https://code.visualstudio.com/docs/languages/identifiers for available language identifiers.